JuliaHealth/NeuroAnalyzer.jl/README.md

 ## Known bugs

-- epoch markers drawn too low in eeg_plot_ica() for few ICs
-- eeg_plot_topo() check minimum len value for frequency to analyze
-- ignore non-eeg channels for processing, analysis and plotting; currently NeuroJ does not analyze/process/plot EEG containing non-eeg channels
+- ignore non-eeg channels for processing, analysis and plotting; currently NeuroJ does not analyze/process/plot EEG containing non-eeg channels, you have to manually extract these to another EEG object

 ## To do